 Yes, running outdoors can offer a lot of mind and body benefits.
 The fresh air and scenery seem to have a lot more to offer than a treadmill that leaves you stuck tackling miles inside.
 However!
-This workout doubles as a also has its advantages.
+Health & Injuries also has its advantages.
 Case in point: You can tackle specific incline workouts that get you strong and powerful to handle all the hills you encounter outdoors—and in a controlled environment.
 No wind or cold to hold you back.

 To help you build that drive to tackle any hill, try these three treadmill incline workouts.
 Each one offers a new challenge that’ll keep your body strong and your mind engaged.